kianannchan/Data-Anoymonous-and-Cleaning/README.md

 - [x] Prpgressive progress bar
 - [x] Encrypted columns values are reverable with the correct passphrase provided
 - [x] Dynamically predefine list by files
+- [x] Support Multiple Page and parse them as singular page

 #
 ### Encryption and Decryption